Zynga checks out of real-money gaming; investors flee

 Zynga lost 40 percent of its monthly active users in the second quarter.
 Revenue fell about 20 percent.

-In contrast, monthly active users jumped 21 percent to 1.15 billion for Facebook Inc (FB.O), from which Zynga got 86 percent of its revenue last year.
+In contrast, monthly active users jumped 21 percent to 1.15 billion for Facebook Inc, from which Zynga got 86 percent of its revenue last year.

 The games developer has been trying to establish a more independent network, even at the risk of getting less visitors from Facebook.